The term “daddy issues” gets tossed around a lot, but most of the people doing the tossing are getting it all wrong.

-If she puts out “too soon,” doesn’t want to put out, or is looking for reassurance, she’s got daddy issues.
+If she has sex “too soon,” doesn’t want to have sex, or is looking for reassurance, she’s got daddy issues.

 If she prefers older men, likes to get spanked and called a bad girl, or calls her partner “daddy” in bed, must be daddy issues.